msu-eele-465/final-project-mvande/docs/planning/proposal.md

 Handling input from the the rotary encoder and I2C gyroscope, performing calculation on the inputs, and sending the transformed data out to the LED bar and LCD display drivers over I2C.

-The Slave(s) will be responsible for:
+The Slaves will be responsible for:

 Displaying finger extension, as calculated by the master, on the LED bar.
 Additionally driving the LCD display to show gyroscope position/data sent from the master.